-7. The True Culprit Behind the SS Antonia Graza Massacre (Ghost Ship, 2002)

 I wish to end this list with an unusual choice.
 And so I include the true villain of 2002’s Ghost Ship.
-I leave the name unmentioned so as not to give away the twist of the movie.
+I leave the name unmentioned so as not to give away the twist of the story.

 For many, I’m sure this choice raises eyebrows.
 After all, the character is barely remembered.
 Ghost Ship was also thoroughly lambasted when released.
 On the poor ratings, let me just say for the record that I don’t disagree with the criticisms.

-Still, with the intriguing background of this villain, it’s anybody’s guess as to how Ghost Ship could have turned out had it been in the hands of a better production team.
-I believe the movie could have been a box office success.
+Still, with the intriguing background of this villain, it’s anybody’s guess as to how Ghost Ship could have turned out had it been made by a better production team.
+I believe it could have been a box office success.

 The nature of the villain also opens many doors to elaborate sequels, all with the possibility for truly complex characterizations and human drama.
-Here’s hoping horror movie lovers worldwide would soon forgive the shortcomings of Ghost Ship and reexamine its antagonist.
+Here’s hoping horror fans worldwide would soon forgive the shortcomings of Ghost Ship and reexamine its antagonist.
 This is one horror movie villain I definitely wish to see much more of.

-**UPDATED**